 Review Jackson Correctional Institution Prison Information

-Review this document for JCI prison-specific information for your time as a foster.
+Review this document for JCI prison-specific information for your time as a dog host.

 Prep Your Home for a Dog

-When you foster, you will be given information specific to each dog.
-While we are able to provide some supplies needed while you are fostering, you will want to purchase stainless steel food/water bowls, a 42" crate (wire or plastic), and toys.
+When you host, you will be given information specific to each dog.
+While we are able to provide some supplies needed while you are hosting, you will want to purchase stainless steel food/water bowls, a 42" crate (wire or plastic), and toys.
 We recommend a non-edible Nylabone (large or giant size) and a red Kong, size large.
 Please view the attached Supplies List for more detail.

-If you choose to volunteer as a Prison Break Foster, please contact Dyan Larson to set up a time to do your Public Access Training (cape rights) before you can take a dog out in public.
-This will take about an hour and we will meet at a store.
-You can still foster before doing the Public Access Training, but you will be limited to hanging out around the home.
+The Public Access Training takes about an hour, and you will meet with the trainer at a local store.
+You can still host a dog before doing the Public Access Training, but you will be limited to hanging out around the home.

 Check your Spam filters.